 Kidney Supplements For Dogs And Cats

 Kidney failure in dogs and cats can be a devastating diagnoses, but pets can improve by eating a reduced phosphorous kidney diet, giving them the best kidney supplements for dogs and cats, using a phosphorous binder at meals and administering either subcutaneous or IV fluid therapy prescribed by your veterinarian.
 For over 15 years, Ask Ariel's kidney support supplements for pets have offered hope and improvement, especially if caught in the early stages.
 Our track record is so exceptional that veterinarians nationwide have been recommending our kidney supplements for dogs and cats since 2005.
 How do we know so much?
 Experience with proven, tangible results.
 Please see our testimonials---whether it be pets eating better, showing improved lab test results or just acting like themselves again, Ask Ariel has been there to support our patients with this difficult disease.
 Kidney disease cannot be cured but it can be managed and your pet can have a much better quality of life using a holistic approach.

 Our company's story began with Ariel the Siberian Husky mix.
 At 13 years of age, after leading a very healthy and happy life, she was suddenly diagnosed with kidney disease.
 Her creatinine level was 6.4 (very high out of the normal range) even though her blood test 5 months prior had been on the high end of normal.
 Kidney disease can be detected with gradual changes in some pets (as is often the case with elderly cats) or suddenly where the pet seemed fine the day before and now is no longer wanting to eat and is completely listless.
 Ariel was dying before Pet Nutritionist Susan Blake Davis' eyes and she wanted to save her.
-The research, supplements and treatments that helped Ariel with her triumphant journey over kidney disease (she died over a year later due to a tragic fall) are what inspired Susan Blake Davis, to start Ask Ariel Your Pet Nutritionist.
-We wanted to share our story in the hopes that we could help other pet owners could access the best natural supplements and use the appropriate diet to help their pets feel better.
+The research, supplements and treatments that helped Ariel with her triumphant journey over kidney disease (she died over a year later due to a tragic fall) are what inspired Susan Blake Davis to start Ask Ariel Your Pet Nutritionist.
+We wanted to share our story in the hopes that we could help other pet owners who are struggling with the same condition.